keptn/lifecycle-toolkit/docs/content/en/docs/yaml-crd-ref/taskdefinition.md

 [container](https://kubernetes.io/docs/concepts/containers/),
 which runs as part of a Kubernetes [job](https://kubernetes.io/docs/concepts/workloads/controllers/job/).
-A Keptn job is part of a task.

 TODO: That last sentence doesn't make sense -- perhaps "task" needs a modifier.